 Cat trapping is undertaken by City Rangers in accordance with legislation and regulations, including the Animal Welfare Act 2002 (the Act).
 Under the Act, mistreatment of cats may be an offence and is subject to prosecution.

-While it is unlikely, it is possible that other wildlife could become trapped.
-To mitigate any potential harm to wildlife, we will focus on areas of South Perth Foreshore where feral cats are known to frequent.
-The traps are checked regularly by City Rangers to ensure wildlife and cats are not held for long periods of time.
-Any trapped wildlife will be released immediately by City Rangers.
+The traps are checked regularly by Rangers to ensure wildlife and cats are not held for long periods of time.
+Any trapped wildlife will be released immediately.

 Once captured, cats are transported to the Animal Care Facility located at 199 Thelma Street Como.
-Here, they are scanned for a microchip, and if registered, their owner is contacted to arrange collection.
+Here, they are scanned for a microchip and, if registered, their owner is contacted to arrange collection.

 The owner will be responsible for the applicable fees and charges for the release of their cat.
 Cats will be held for a minimum of eight business days to allow the owner to come forward.